Michael Campbell (Executive Director)

 Kathie Elliot (Development Manager)

-After moving to Australia in 2002 years ago I started working in the recruitment/HR industry, providing not only workforce solutions but driving sponsorships and motivators for both employers and employees, established personality profiling and identifying attitudinal drivers.
-I then went on to work as a Corporate Partnerships Manager for three large Australian charities and negotiated significant social responsibility programs with ASX listed organisations, coupled with managing fundraising teams, high profile events, direct marketing campaigns, sponsorships and media relations.
+She then worked as a Corporate Partnerships Manager for three large Australian charities and negotiated significant social responsibility programs with ASX listed organisations, coupled with managing fundraising teams, high profile events, direct marketing campaigns, sponsorships, and media relations.

 Debbie McInnes (Publicist)